gregfoletta/articles.foletta.org/content/post/2020-05-09-snakes-and-ladders.markdown

-For the past couple of months my family and I - like most people - have been in isolation thanks to the coronavirus.
-My eldest son is 5 years old and is really into games and puzzles at moment, so these have been a key tool in reducing the boredom of lockdown.
+For the past couple of months my family and I - like the rest of the world - have been in isolation due to the coronavirus.
+My eldest son Ned is 5 years old and is interested in games and puzzles at moment, so these have been a key tool in reducing the boredom of lockdown.

-The board game he has really gotten into is 'snakes and ladders'.
+Snakes and ladders is one of the games that's caught his attenton.
 While sitting on the floor and playing a game for the umpteenth time, I started to wonder about some of the game's statistical properties.
-That's normal right?
+That's normal, right?

-In this article I want to try and answer two questions about these statistical properties.
+In this article I want to try and answer two questions about snakes and ladders.
 The first is:

 > For my son's board, what is the average amount of dice rolls it takes to finish a game?